Skip to main content

 There is a difference between the group declaration and individual declaration used to list the ingredients in the feed.
 In the group declaration, ingredients are combined to create raw ingredient groups:

-- โMeat and animal derivativesโ (all ingredients that originate from the animal)
+• ‘Meat and animal derivatives’ (all ingredients that originate from the animal)

-- โGrain and derivatives of vegetable originโ (all plant-based ingredients)
+• ‘Grain and derivatives of vegetable origin’ (all plant-based ingredients)

 Amounts of a particular ingredient are therefore often specified as a percentage in brackets.
 This percentage then relates to the precise proportion of this ingredient within the specific raw material group.

+Consider this example: The declaration ‘Meat and animal derivatives (20% poultry)’ means that the percentage of poultry within this group is 20%.
+It is not clear, however, from which animals the remaining 80% originates.
 The individual declaration, in contrast, sets out all the feed components individually, and you can see precisely what the feed contains for your cat.
 Is your cat food-sensitive?
 Then you need a food with individual declarations since this is the only way to be sure that the ingredients in the recipe will not change without you knowing.
 You know precisely what the food contains for your cat, and the manufacturer must keep to the declared specification.

 How does Happy Cat declare the food components and meat ratio?